smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 }
 ```

-Keep in mind, the signed SD **will NOT work with the production compliance service**, since the trust-anchor is missing in the certificate chain.
+Keep in mind, the signed SD **will NOT work with the https://compliance.gaia-x.eu compliance service**, since the trust-anchor is missing in the certificate chain.

 ## Get Started With Development